Back to Blog

 Click rates follow similar patterns.
 Deliverability should improve over the following weeks as inbox providers register the improvement in your engagement ratios.

 Watch for any negative signals too.
 If your engagement drops after cleaning, you might have removed too many borderline subscribers who were actually reading.
-If deliverability doesn't improve, there might be other issues beyond list quality.
+If deliverability doesn't improve, there might be other issues beyond list quality, like email authentication problems or content-related spam triggers.
 Cleaning is one factor among many.

 Don't obsess over list size as a vanity metric.
 A smaller list of engaged subscribers is worth far more than a large list of mostly inactive addresses.
 The goal is sustainable growth with healthy engagement, not maximum headcount.